square-computersetup/square-computersetup.github.io/_pages/mac.md

 {% include figure url="/assets/images/mac-05-privacy.jpg" image_path="/assets/images/mac-05-privacy.jpg" %}

-If you see this screen above, click [Data &amp; Privacy](/mac-privacy){: .btn .btn--inverse .btn--small} for the next page of instructions and stop reading here.
+If you see this screen above, click [Data &amp; Privacy](/mac-privacy){: .btn .btn--success} for the next page of instructions and stop reading here.

 If instead you see a __Remote Management__ screen indicating it is managed by __Square Inc.__: